VLSI System Computing Lab (VSCLAB)

 - EMspice: coupled EM-IR analysis tool for full-chip power grid EM and IR check and sign-off

-- GPU-accelerated sparse parallel LU factorization solver project, GLU V3.0 is available in Github now (with sources codes and examples)
+- GPU-accelerated sparse parallel LU factorization solver project, GLU V3.0 is available in Github (with sources codes and examples)

 Current research areas